Isogeometric de Rham complex discretization in solid toroidal domains: Extraction operators and reduced spaces in

 commutes and the pushforward of the functions in $V_1$, namely $\cF^1(N_\ell^{(1)})$ for $\ell=1, \ldots, n_1$, with the operator $\cF^1$ defined as in \eqref{pushforward}, are $C^0$ on $\Omega^{pol}$. \end{cor} \begin{proof} The commutation is drawn from Proposition \ref{commutation1} and Remark \ref{linearalgebraremark}.
-For what concerns the smoothness of the pushforwarded functions, the $C^0$-continuity is implied by their local exactness at the polar curve. \end{proof} We conclude the section clearly stating the representation of the gradient of a function in $V_0$ in the basis of $V_1$.
-Given $f \in V_0$, $f=\pmb{N}^{(0)} \cdot \pmb{f}$, we have that
+For what concerns the smoothness of the pushforwarded functions, the $C^0$-continuity is implied by their local exactness at the polar curve. \end{proof} Therefore, the representation of the gradient of a function $f \in V_0$, $f = \m{N}^{(0)} \cdot \m{f}$, in the basis of $V_1$ is given by